omarskipq/Andromeda_Devops/mubashirullah/sprint1/README.md

 # Welcome to a simple Web Health App using Cloudwatch and AWS Lambda

+This simply app creates a Lambda function and deploys it on AWS.
+Every 5 minutes it checks if SkipQ.org's website is available and what latency the request has.

-Simply clone the repo in an environment where you have the CDK up and running
+Simply clone the repo in an environment where you have the CDK up and running.

 To manually create a virtualenv on MacOS and Linux: